axis80/quickform/README.md

 Quickform is designed to minimize the time and effort it takes to get a new contact form up and running on a simple HTML site hosted on a PHP server.
-Form attributes and fields are defined in a config file, and submissions are sent via email using PHPMailer.
+Form attributes and fields are defined in a config array, and submissions are sent via email using PHPMailer.

 Quickform does not currently perform validation of the values passed to it in